Dr Murray Peel

 - Peel M, McMahon T. Estimating evaporation based on standard meteorological data - progress since 2007.
 Progress in Physical Geography.
 Arnold Hodder Headline.
 2014, Vol. 38, Issue 2.

-- Tesemma Z, Wei Y, Western A, Peel M. Leaf Area Index Variation for Crop, Pasture, and Tree in Response to Climatic Variation in the Goulburn-Broken Catchment, Australia.
+- Tesemma Z, Western A, Peel M. Leaf Area Index Variation for Crop, Pasture, and Tree in Response to Climatic Variation in the Goulburn-Broken Catchment, Australia.
 Journal of Hydrometeorology.
 American Meteorological Society.
 2014, Vol. 15, Issue 4.

 - McMahon T, Peel M, Szilagyi J. Comment on the application of the Szilagyi-Jozsa advection-aridity model for estimating actual terrestrial evapotranspiration in "Estimating actual, potential, reference crop and pan evaporation using standard meteorological data: a pragmatic synthesis" by McMahon et al. (2013).
 Hydrology and Earth System Sciences.
 Copernicus GmBH.
 2013, Vol. 17.